Avaiga/taipy-getting-started-core/step_09/ReadMe.md

 # Scenario subscription

-This step reuses the configuration provided in step 7 except for the scenario configuration.
+*Time to complete: 15min; Level: Advanced*

 To have an action after changing a job status, we can [subscribe a function](https://docs.taipy.io/en/latest/manuals/core/entities/scheduling-and-job-execution/#subscribe-to-job-execution) to a scenario.
-A status change will call this function.
+A status change calls this function.
 This feature allows the creation of logs or particular events for Taipy GUI.

 ```python
 def callback_scenario(scenario, job):